srinivassaitangudu/helpers1/docs/work_organization/all.use_github.how_to_guide.md

 ### Naming an Issue

-- Use an informative description, typically in the form an action
+- Use an informative description, typically in the form of an action
   - E.g., "Do this and that"
+- Do not put too many details in the title making it too long
+  - E.g., the full path to the file where the changes should be made is better suited for the starting post, not the title
 - We don't use a period at the end of the title
 - We prefer to avoid too much capitalization to make the Issue title easy to read and for consistency with the rest of the bugs